Gulag: Archival documents

 The edition contains the brief introductions by the two "patriarchs of the Gulag science", Robert Conquest and Aleksandr Solzhenitsyn, and 1,431 documents, the overwhelming majority of which were obtained from funds of the State Archive of the Russian Federation.

 Population estimates

-During the decades before the dissolution of the USSR, the debates about the population size of Gulag failed to arrive at generally accepted figures; wide-ranging estimates have been offered, and the bias toward higher or lower side was sometimes ascribed to political views of the particular author.
+During the decades before the dissolution of the USSR, the debates about the size of the population of the Gulag failed to arrive at generally accepted figures; wide-ranging estimates have been offered, and the bias toward higher or lower side was sometimes ascribed to political views of the particular author.
 Some of those earlier estimates (both high and low) are shown in the table below.